ispanos/anergos/README.md

 #### To do: Add LUKS/LVM support && Better description && ( YADM || Stow )

 ## Disclaimer:
 #### Some may think that this is like a distro based on ArchLinux.
 NO. This is just a bash scrip that I made for me, but I made it as flexible as I could.
 Contributions that could make the script more flexible, (like automatically picking up the timezone, or LVM/LUKS support) are more than welcome.
 I made it this way to make it easy and fast for me.
 The recommended way to use this script is to fork this repo add a csv file with all the programs you want and keep/add/remove any parts you want.
-To test it in a VM just download [pre-anergossh](https://github.com/ispanos/anergos/blob/master/pre-anergos.sh) and run `bash pre-anergos.sh i3` or `bash pre-anergos.sh i3testing` to see if you like the way it works.
+To test it in a VM just download [pre_anergossh](https://github.com/ispanos/anergos/blob/master/pre_anergos.sh) and run `bash pre_anergos.sh i3` or `bash pre_anergos.sh i3testing` to see if you like the way it works.

 ##### If you are not familiar with installing archlinux the recommended way, I would suggest you not to use this script.
 Besides the fact that I may break something in the script at any moment, you need to understand how things work and how your system is set-up.
 E.g. For UEFI installations I'm using `systemd-boot` and not the more traditional `GRUB 2`.
 This is not a script you are supposed to use as is.
 Download it offline or make a fork and adjust it to your needs or test it in a VM.